🧑🤝🧑 Benefits & Social Servicesinternational

 What you need to prepare

-• Denial notice from the unemployment agency (with specific reason code and appeal instructions)
+• Denial notice from the unemployment agency — including the specific reason code and appeal deadline

-• Complete employment history for the relevant base period (employers, dates, wages)
+• Employment history for the base period (employers, dates, wages earned)

-• Termination letter, separation notice, or written documentation of the reason for leaving
+• Termination letter, separation notice, or any written documentation of why you left or were let go

-• Pay stubs, W-2s, or wage statements covering the base period
+• Pay stubs or W-2s covering the base period

-• Documentation of good cause for resignation (medical records, police reports, HR complaints, emails documenting hostile conditions)
+• Documentation of good cause for resignation if applicable (medical records, police reports, evidence of unsafe conditions)

-• Witness statements from coworkers, supervisors, or others who can corroborate your account
+• Witness statements from coworkers or supervisors who can corroborate your account

 Deadline

-US: Appeal deadlines vary by state, typically 10 to 30 days from the date of the denial notice (not the date you received it).
-Some states allow only 10 days.
-Check your notice carefully.
-UK: Mandatory reconsideration must be requested within 1 month of the decision.
-Tribunal appeal within 1 month of the mandatory reconsideration notice.
+US: Typically 10–30 days from the date printed on the denial notice — not from when you received it.
+Some states allow only 10 calendar days (e.g., Georgia).
+File immediately even if you are still gathering evidence — you can submit supporting documents later but you cannot file late.
+UK: Mandatory reconsideration within 1 month of the decision; tribunal appeal within 1 month of the mandatory reconsideration notice.
 Germany: Widerspruch within 1 month of receiving the Bescheid.
 France: Recours within 2 months.
-Missing the deadline almost always results in losing the right to appeal, so act immediately.
+Missing the deadline almost always means losing the right to appeal entirely.

 🏛️ Authority